 - 1. Supply the card with a stereo signal that has the phases reversed.
-Make sure that the material is typical of normal content for this channel. - 2.
+Ensure that the material is typical of normal content for this channel. - 2.
 Turn off all sources of errors in a Fault Condition and assign Phase Reversal as the only error.
-Also, make sure that you set the Fault Duration to a small number of frames so that you will see when the error condition disappears. - 3.
-Set the Phase Reversal Duration to 0.5 sec so that you can see the results of adjusting the Phase Reversal Level without getting confused with the detection time. - 4.
+Also, make sure that the Fault Duration is set to a small number of frames in order to see when the error condition disappears. - 3.
+Set the Phase Reversal Duration to 0.5 sec to view the results of adjusting the Phase Reversal Level without getting confused by the detection time. - 4.
 Adjust the Phase Reversal Level so that the Fault Condition detects the phase reversal. - 5.
-Set the Phase Reversal Duration to a time period appropriate to your application. - Warning: Periods of silence (below the Silence Level) will extend this duration.
-In other words, periods without audio content are not included in the phase reversal detection. - Warning: Stereo material with long periods of dissimilar left/right content (i.e. music with plenty of panning) may cause the phase reversal detector to fire.
-It is best to set the Phase Reversal Duration to a value larger than what you would expect.
+Set the Phase Reversal Duration to a time period appropriate to the application.

+Periods of silence (below the Silence Level) will extend this duration.
+In other words, periods without audio content are not included in the phase reversal detection.

+Stereo material with long periods of dissimilar left/right content (for example, music with plenty of panning) may cause the phase reversal detector to fire.
+It is best to set the Phase Reversal Duration to a value larger than what would be expected.